 - Mix the slow cook ingredients (apart from the garlic bulb) together in a bowl with clean hands.
 You need to knead it with your hands until everything is fully combined and the meat is smooth.

 - Put the meat mixture onto a sheet of tin foil and shape it with your hands into a brick/log type shape.
 Roll it up very tightly, twisting the ends of the tin foil like a sweetie wrapper to secure.
-Place in the bottom of the slow cooker.

 - Take the unpeeled garlic bulb (yes a whole bulb!) and wrap up in tin foil.
-Place alongside the meat parcel in the slow cooker.

 - Cook for 3-4 hours on HIGH or 5-6 on LOW or until cooked through when you test the internal temperature with a meat thermometer (see notes).